-Please do not tell us after the fact that you didn't realize all this, or that you decided to not plan accordingly, because then we will just remind you to re-read these instructions and advice here, and we will also remind you that not getting credit for an assignment is a very small price to pay for such an important life lesson in learning to not procrastinate and taking personal responsibility for your own decisions and actions.
+Please do not tell us after the fact that you didn't realize all this, or that you decided to not plan accordingly, because then we will just remind you to re-read these instructions and advice here, and we will also remind you that not getting credit for an assignment is a very small price to pay for such an important life lesson in learning to not procrastinate and taking personal responsibility for your own decisions and actions, and the resulting consequences.
 This policy is designed to help train people in good planning, avoiding procrastination, resisting the temptation to cheat, and taking personal responsibility for their decisions and actions like the adults that we all are.
-So whether this is obvious to you or not, these policies are actually designed for your own benefit and will help you become a more effective individual - our gift to you!
-C
+So whether this is obvious to you or not, these policies are actually designed for your own benefit and will help you become a more effective individual - our gift to you! ©

 Aside from turning in the assigned homeworks, you are expected to also work on the posted problem sets on a daily/weekly basis.
-Remember that most homework and exam questions will come from those longer posted problem sets (or will be variations thereof).
-So your best strategy is to solve as many problems as you can during the semester on a daily basis, meet regularly with the course TAs, and attend as many of the problem-solving sessions as possible (hopefully all of them).
+Remember that most homework and exam questions in this course will come from the posted problem sets (or will be minor variations thereof).
+So your best strategy is to solve as many problems as you can during the semester on a daily basis (not only the ones that are assigned on the Homeworks).
+You should also meet regularly with the course TAs, and attend as many of the problem-solving sessions as possible (hopefully all of them).
 We estimate that to fully understand and master the material of this course typically requires an average effort of somewhere between at least six and ten hours per week, as well as regular meetings with the TAs and attendance of the weekly problem-solving sessions.